Karaman has been an important settlement for about 10.000 years due to its geographic location, its climate and plant cover.

 Source: TUIK 2021 (* Calculations were made by Karaman Investment Support Office)

-When the population indicators of Karaman province and its districts in 2020/2021 are examined, it is seen that the population has increased (1.54%) when all regions of the province are taken into account.
+When the population indicators of Karaman province and its districts in 2021/2022 are examined, it is seen that the population has increased (0.77%) when all regions of the province are taken into account.
 On the basis of districts, it is seen that the population decreased in Ayrancı, Başyayla, Ermenek and Sarıveliler districts, and increased in Kazımkarabekir and Karaman Central districts.
 In addition, there is a higher population density in Karaman Central district, Başyayla, Sarıveliler and Ermenek districts.
-Another important indicator is the high rate of residence in villages and towns in Ayrancı and Ermenek districts.
+Another important indicator is the high rate of residence in villages and towns in Ayrancı district.

 Young Population – Potential Workforce

-When we look at the distribution of Karaman population by age groups, the working-age population in the 15-64 age group constitutes 67,31% of the total population.
-21% of Karaman population is in the 0-14 age group, 11.4% is in the 65 and over age group.
+When we look at the distribution of Karaman population by age groups, the working-age population in the 15-64 age group constitutes 75% of the total population.

-When we look at the distribution of Türkiye's population by age groups, the working age population in the 15-64 age group constitutes 75.6% of the total population.
-14.5% of Türkiye's population is in the 0-14 age group, and 9.7% is in the 65 and over age group.
+When we look at the distribution of Türkiye's population by age groups, the working age population in the 15-64 age group constitutes 75.9% of the total population.

 Turkish Statistical Institute (TUIK) "Life Index in Provinces" Study